jai-bansal/unsupervised-learning-examples/README.md

 - the source signals for ICA ("ica_source_signal_1.png" and "ica_source_signal_2.png")
 - the mixed signals for ICA ("ica_mixed_signal_1.png" and "ica_mixed_signal_2.png")
 - the source signal estimates for ICA ("ica_source_signal_estimate_1.png" and "ica_source_signal_estimate_2.png")

+The "Python" branch has a script for association rule analysis ("association_rules.py"), not a separate folder like the "R" branch.

 #### Dataset Details:
 I generate all data depending on the technique being used.